aidenlab/Juicebox/internalREADME.md

 CUDA 7.0 is used on AWS
-CUDA 7.5 is on most of our internal machines (Hailmary) CUDA 8.0 is used on Adam now.
+CUDA 7.5 is on most of our internal machines (Hailmary) CUDA 8.0 is used on Adam; linux-x64
-I think Rice was 7.5 as well, but not sure.
+CUDA 8.0 is used on Rice; linux-ppc
+CUDA 8.0 for Mac; apple-x86

 To change from 7.0 to 7.5, the build.xml and